Generalized Parallel Scaling with Interdependent Generations: : Connecting Generation Paths

 We train LLMs with \methodname{} using GRPO \citep{shao2024deepseekmath}.
 We use a variant specified by \citet{yu2025dapo} which performs token-level normalization to reduce length bias.
 Letting the group size be $G$, the advantage of the $i$-th output $o_i$ to input $q$ with reward $r_i$ is $\hat{A}_{i} = \frac{r_i - \text{mean}(r_1, \dots, r_G)}{\text{std}(r_1, \dots, r_G)}$.
 Then, for clipping threshold $\epsilon$, hyperparameter $\beta$, and policy $\pi_\theta$ parameterized by $\theta$, the objective is

 where

 \textit{The key differences from the GRPO objective (and its variants) and our objective are not formulaic but rather inherently induced from the architecture of \methodname{}.} Namely, the ratio and KL divergence terms now contain inter-sample dependence between relevant samples, breaking the original assumption of independent trajectories.
 By linking the advantages and logits in a group, the loss and gradients per output are intertwined with other outputs' that share the same prompt.
 In other words, gradients from all sequences, containing both positive and negative advantages, are backpropagated through each sequence because of \methodname{} blocks.
 Further considerations with this setup are discussed in Appendix~\ref{app:grpo}.
+Since \methodname{} is just an architectural change, training is not just limited to SFT and RLVR for reasoning problems.
+For instance, \methodname{} may also be applied for reinforcement learning from human feedback (RLHF) which is an interesting future direction.